 Learning a new language can be a scary process that many people struggle with.
 People might get demotivated in the absence of adequate assistance, learning resources, and feedback.
 Learning English, like learning any other new language, can be full of difficulties that might hamper your learning and progress.

 But don't worry!
-With so many free sources of information (videos, podcasts, online classes, e-books, webinars, and more) available on the internet today, there has never been a better moment to study English - even from the comfort of your own home and in your own time and pace!
+With so many free sources of information (videos, podcasts, online classes, e-books, webinars, and more) available on the internet today, there has never been a better moment to learn the English language - even from the comfort of your own home and at your own time and pace!

 There are a few methods that you can use as both a novice and advanced learner of the English language to improve your skill and fluency.
 While you may be familiar with some of these, others may be new to you!